 You can change your email address if you are an administrator or have a public account.
 You cannot change your email address if you use an enterprise login.

 Adding biographical information about yourself helps others know more about you, your groups, and the content you've shared.
 Your profile can connect you with others who have similar interests and establish your authority in geographic information, map design, app development, and so on.
 It can also promote interest in joining your groups and using maps and apps you've shared.
 It's useful to include contact information and your areas of expertise and interests.

 It's also useful to include a thumbnail image such as a picture of yourself, a logo, or anything that represents you.
 Your image should be 150 pixels wide by 150 pixels high in a web file format such as PNG, GIF, or JPEG.
 The maximum file size is 1 MB.
-If your image is a different dimension, it is resized to 150 by 150 and may appear warped.
+If your image is a different dimension, it is automatically resized to 150 by 150 and may appear warped.